-Run the reporting engine (run all reports) on an already available analysis folder, in order to not re-run the analysis if you want to re-generate the reports for it.
+Run the results processing engine and optionally the reporting engine (run all reports) on an already available analysis folder, in order to not re-run the analysis if you want to re-generate the reports for it.
 This is used mainly in debugging and developing Cuckoo.
 For example if you want run again the report engine for analysis number 1:

 '''

-$ cd utils
+$ ./utils/process.py storage/analyses/1/

-$ python testreport.py ../storage/analyses/1/

 '''